ApoorvTyagi/english-transliterate/README.md

 ## Issues

 If you encounter any bugs or have feature requests, please [open an issue](https://github.com/ApoorvTyagi/english-transliterate/issues) on GitHub.
 We welcome your feedback and contributions!

+---

+### Made with ❤️ in Pune for Bajaj Finserv Health!